nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

    ![Postman GET speakers](./assets/postman-get-speakers.png)

-Congratulations! 🎉 You are now ready to move to the next stage: implementing a client app that will consume your API.
+Congratulations! 🎉 You are now ready to move to the next stage: consuming your API from a client application (a website, a mobile app, a backend, etc.).